 Out of the 20 amino acids required by our body, nine are classified as essential.
 The food that contains all of these nine essential amino acids is a complete protein or whole protein.

 Meat, poultry, eggs, fish, and dairy products are the sources of complete proteins.
-Unlike most of the plant-based proteins sources, like peas, grains, nuts, and beans, that are considered incomplete as they lack one or more essential amino acids, hemp contains all these nutrients and is thus a complete protein source.
+Unlike most of the plant-based protein sources, like peas, grains, nuts, and beans, that are considered incomplete as they lack one or more essential amino acids, hemp contains all these nutrients and is considered a complete protein source.

 Hemp protein is jam-packed with macro and micro-nutrients required by our body and has several nutritional benefits (Obtained from the seeds of industrial hemp which contain only traces of THC, hemp protein offers all the benefits without any psychotropic side effects.